Ovulation induction with clomiphene citrate

 The pharmacology, indications, and administration of clomiphene citrate will be reviewed here.
 Other drugs for induction of ovulation are discussed elsewhere.
 (See "Overview of ovulation induction" and "Strategies for improving the efficacy of clomiphene induction of ovulation" and "Ovulation induction with letrozole".)

 Clomiphene is a nonsteroidal triphenylethylene derivative distantly related to diethylstilbestrol.
 It acts as a selective estrogen receptor modulator (SERM), similar to tamoxifen and raloxifene.
 All three drugs are competitive inhibitors of estrogen binding to estrogen receptors (ERs) and have mixed agonist and antagonist activity, depending upon the target tissue.
 (See "Mechanisms of action of selective estrogen receptor modulators".)

 Clomiphene is cleared through the liver and excreted in feces.
-Over fifty percent of an oral dose of 14C-labeled CC is excreted after five days, but traces of radioactivity from the labeled clomiphene appear in the feces up to six weeks after administration.
+Over 50 percent of an oral dose of 14C-labeled clomiphene citrate is excreted after five days, but traces of radioactivity from the labeled clomiphene appear in the feces up to six weeks after administration.
 Although this observation raises concerns about fetal exposure to clomiphene, most studies suggest that the frequency of congenital malformations is not increased .
 (See 'Perinatal outcome' below.)